ManiMPM/angular-clockfour/README.md

 # Ng6Proj

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.n

+## To run this app on your machine

+Open terminal : run the following command

+1. `npm install`
+2. `ng serve --open`

 ## Development server